Skip to product information

 Life Span - 25+ years

-Care - Keep this species like any other large terrestrial tarantula… Give them an enclosure that’s 3 to 5 times the size of the tarantula!
+Pamphobeteus solaris Care - Keep this species like any other large terrestrial tarantula… Give them an enclosure that’s 3 to 5 times the size of the tarantula!
 They do not burrow so only 2-3 inches of substrate is required!
-I would keep half the enclosure wet with a water dish, while the other half of the enclosure is on the drier side!
+I would keep half the enclosure wet with a water dish, while the other half of the enclosure should be on the drier side!
 Lastly this species is very sensitive to temperature… therefore, temperatures shouldn’t exceed 75°F I personally keep this species between 68°F and 72°F. This is more important when working with slings but its better to be safe then sorry!